Whip: In popular culture

 The whip is widely—if only situationally—portrayed across many avenues of popular culture.
 Whips have appeared in many cartoons, television shows, video games (including a central role in the Castlevania franchise), and numerous feature films, ranging from the original Zorro (1919) to Raiders of the Lost Ark (1981) and Catwoman (2004).
-The depicted usage of whips is often dramatic and wildly exaggerated, showing users reliably tripping or disarming adversaries under extraordinary circumstances, breaking substantial objects with normal blows, and use as a grappling aid among others.

-This last usage is particularly common and specifically involves wrapping the whip around a fixed overhead object and using the body to swing across an open space.
-While this is theoretically possible, the wrap must exhibit intense strength—enough to hold the user's body weight for the entire leap—but be made of material loose enough to smoothly disengage once the swing is completed.
-Thus actual use in this fashion is highly impractical; it would require not only a precisely balanced whip relative to the user, but also to the overhead fixture, which would not only compromise the whip's efficacy for any other use or context but require exceptional contrivance of circumstance.
-Even granted all of this, the strain of such a swing will damage or break most leather whips.
-In live-action fiction, the visual effect is achieved by braiding the whip over a steel or kevlar support cable and anchoring the tip permanently to a support such as a crane or scaffolding.
-In many instances the whip handle is also attached to a concealed body harness on the actor for safety, allowing more dynamic motions to make the swing appear more daring and graceful.

 The popular investigative-entertainment program MythBusters tested the various capabilities of whips shown in the film Raiders of the Lost Ark during "The Busters of the Lost Myths" episode.
 With exact trained usage, the show demonstrated that it is possible to disarm a pistol-wielding opponent with a long whip strike.
 The episode also demonstrates that a wood log, with sufficient friction, could be used as an overhang to grapple with a whip, swing across a chasm and neatly disengage.
 Using a high-speed camera they were also able to verify that the tip of a whip can break the speed of sound.

 In the Sherlock Holmes series of stories by Sir Arthur Conan Doyle, Holmes occasionally carries a loaded hunting crop as his favorite weapon.
 (For example, see "The Adventure of the Six Napoleons".)
 Such crops were sold at one time.
 Loading refers to the practice of filling the shaft and head with heavy metal (e.g., steel, lead) to provide some heft.